Kant on the Web

 2. The analytic explication: Fundamental Principles of the Metaphysic of Morals (1785)

 · T.K.
-Abbott's translation (1889): English Server, The Alex Catalogue: text, and concordance, University of Adelaide's etext library (html) (download), Liberty Fund.
+Abbott's translation (1889): English Server, The Alex Catalogue: text, University of Adelaide's etext library (html) (download), Liberty Fund, Wikisource

 · J. W. Semple's translation as Groundwork of the Metaphysic of Ethics (1886): Liberty Fund